UM Spine Program Patient Kimberly Salmeri Vastly Improved after Scoliosis Fusion Surgery

 We had been seeing several physicians, but since her case was so complex we had to find a major medical center.
 We were given the names of some renowned surgeons, including Dr. [Steven] Ludwig [who is an assistant professor of orthopaedics at the University of Maryland School of Medicine and co-director of the University of Maryland Spine Program].
 Dr. Ludwig referred us to his colleague [and UM Spine Program co-director] Dr. [Daniel] Gelb.
 We felt confident with Dr. Gelb; he came highly recommended.

-Dr. Gelb, [who is also an assistant professor of orthopaedics at the UM School of Medicine], told us he felt confident he could do the surgery.
+Dr. Gelb, [who is also a professor of orthopaedics at the UM School of Medicine], told us he felt confident he could do the surgery.
 Kimberly had the scoliosis fusion operation on November 3, 2003, when she was 11 ½ years old.

 Kimberly’s surgery went well.
 She was in the hospital for a week and had a physical therapist in the hospital.
 When she came home, a physical therapist came to the house and then she went to an outside facility.

 Once her spine was straightened, the pressure was taken off the nerves and some neurological problems were fixed.

 Kimberly is doing much better now, and she’s more stable.
 Her breathing problems went away instantaneously.
 She’s done wonderfully.
 We are hopeful that’s she’s done with surgeries.
 She still has routine physical therapy through the physical education program at school.

 The care at the University of Maryland Medical Center was great, including the nursing staff.
 Dr. Gelb is very nice; Kimberly loves him.
 We thought he was wonderful, very personable and easy going.
 He made us feel comfortable.
 I would definitely recommend the University of Maryland.
 Our experience there 12 years ago was incredible and we were very happy to be back.